Tim Ryan (Ohio politician)

-Born in Niles, Ohio, Ryan worked as an aide to U.S. Representative Jim Traficant after studying political science at Bowling Green State University, and earned a J.D. degree from the University of New Hampshire School of Law.
+Born in Niles, Ohio, Ryan worked as an aide to U.S. representative Jim Traficant after studying political science at Bowling Green State University, and earned a Juris Doctor from the University of New Hampshire School of Law.
 He served in the Ohio Senate from 2001 to 2002 before winning the election to succeed Traficant.

 In November 2016, Ryan launched an unsuccessful challenge to unseat Nancy Pelosi as party leader of the House Democrats.
-He was also a candidate for the 2020 Democratic presidential nomination before ending his campaign in 2019 to run for reelection.
+He was also a candidate for the 2020 Democratic presidential nomination before ending his campaign in 2019 to run for reelection to the House.
 Ryan was reelected to his tenth term in 2020.
 In 2021, Ryan announced his candidacy for Ohio's Senate seat and won the Democratic nomination with 70% of the vote.
-He lost to Republican nominee J. D. Vance in the November 8, 2022, general election.
+He lost to the Republican nominee, JD Vance, in the November 8, 2022, general election.

 Early life and career

 Ryan was born in Niles, Ohio, the son of Rochelle Maria (Rizzi) and Allen Leroy Ryan; he is of Irish and Italian ancestry.
 Ryan's parents divorced when he was seven years old, and Ryan was raised by his mother.
 Ryan graduated from John F. Kennedy High School in Warren, where he played football as a quarterback and coached junior high basketball.
 He was recruited to play football at Youngstown State University, but a knee injury ended his playing career and he transferred to Bowling Green State University.

 Ryan received a Bachelor of Arts degree in political science from Bowling Green in 1995 and was a member of Delta Tau Delta fraternity.
-After college, he joined the staff of Ohio Congressman Jim Traficant.
+After college, he joined the staff of Ohio congressman Jim Traficant.
 In 2000, Ryan earned a Juris Doctor degree from Franklin Pierce Law Center in Concord, New Hampshire.
 From 2000 to 2002 he served half a term in the Ohio State Senate.